 - It is believed that the employee's presence will disrupt the workplace

-- The campus HR office will notify CWA within a reasonable time period if additional time is needed to complete the investigation and whether the employee’s continued time away from work will be with or without pay.
+- The University will notify CWA, within a reasonable time period, when an employee has been removed from the workplace, whether additional time is needed to complete the investigation, and whether the additional time away from the workplace will be with or without pay.

 Corrective action procedure